tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 We must also remember that users may have deep knowledge in another technical area outside of the domain we're writing in.
 For example, the user may be a Java expert but a novice when it comes to JavaScript, and vice versa.

+{: .tip}
+To read more about how specialized language makes technical documentation difficult to understand, see [Reducing the complexity of technical language](http://idratherbewriting.com/simplifying-complexity/reducing-the-complexity-of-technical-language.html) in my series on Simplifying Complexity.

 ## Solutions for addressing different audiences

-The solution to addressing different audiences doesn't involve writing entirely different sets of documentation.
+The solution to addressing different audiences doesn't involve writing entirely different sets of documentation (although conceptually, that might be a good strategy in some situations).
 You can link potentially unfamiliar terms to a glossary or reference section where beginners can ramp up on the basics.

 You can likewise provide links to separate, advanced topics for those scenarios when you want to give some power-level instruction but don't want to hold a user's hand through the whole process.
 You don't have to offer just one path through the doc set.

 The problem, though, is learning to see the blind spots.
 If you're the only one testing your instructions, the instructions might seem perfectly clear to you.
-(I think most developers also feel this way after they write something.
-They usually take the approach of rendering the instruction in the most concise way possible, assuming their audience knows exactly what they do.)
-But the audience *doesn't* know exactly what you know, and although you might feel like what you've written is crystal clear, because c'mon, everyone knows how to clear their cache, in reality you won't know until you *test your instructions against an audience*.
+(I think most developers also feel this way after they write something; they usually take the approach of rendering the instruction in the most concise way possible, assuming their audience knows exactly what they do.)
+But the audience *doesn't* know exactly what you know, and although you might feel like what you've written is crystal clear, because c'mon, everyone knows how to clear their cache, in reality you won't know until you **test your instructions against an audience**.

 ## Testing your docs against an audience

-Almost no developer can push out their code without running it through QA, but for some reason technical writers usually don't follow the same QA processes as developers.
-There are some cases where tech docs are "tested" by QA, but when I do get feedback from QA, the reviewers rarely assess clarity, organization, or other communication.
-They just highlight any errors they find.
+Almost no developer can push out their code without running it through QA, but for some reason technical writers usually don't follow the same QA processes with their documentation.
+There are some cases where tech docs are "tested" by QA, but in my experience, when I do get feedback from QA, the reviewers rarely assess aspects of clarity, organization, or communication.
+They just highlight any errors they find (which is still helpful on some level).

 In general, QA people don't test whether a user would understand the instructions or whether concepts are clear.
 They just look for accuracy.
-QA team members are poor testers because they already know the system too well in the first place.
+QA team members are also poor testers because they already know the system too well in the first place.

 Before publishing, every tech writer should submit his or her instructions through a testing process of some kind, i.e., a "quality assurance" process.
-Strangely, few IT shops actually have a consistent quality assurance process for documentation.
-You wouldn't dream of setting up an IT shop without a quality assurance group for developers &mdash; why should docs be any different?
+Companies wouldn't dream of setting up an IT shop without a quality assurance group for developers &mdash; why should docs be any different?

 {% include random_ad2.html %}